 The Vancouver class emerged from the UCMF Naval Design Bureau in the late 2640s in response to the obvious need for more cost effective fighter and bomber support than the well armed Seattle class offered.

-The Kiev is an interesting vessel, in that it features a pair of super-heavy UF-9000 series mass drivers in a fixed position.
+The Kyiv is an interesting vessel, in that it features a pair of super-heavy UF-9000 series mass drivers in a fixed position.
 These impressive weapons are heavier gauge than those mounted in almost any other UCMF warship, save the mighty dreadnoughts.
-The mission role of Kiev class is to hunt and kill the most heavily armoured enemy vessels with swift brutality.
+The mission role of Kyiv class is to hunt and kill the most heavily armoured enemy vessels with swift brutality.
 They are unsubtle sledgehammers and the bane of enemy flagships.
 Many an enemy admiral has met their ignominious deaths at the hands of this smaller adversary since its inception in the 2640s.

 The sleek design of the UCM Destroyers uses the typical fins of the UCM and arranges them in three completely distinct ways for three completely different ships!
 Fast and surprisingly tough, the Destroyers operate as search-and-destroy vessels, or escort carriers.
-The Havana's Light Torpedoes provide surprising punch, the Vancouver gives a handy (and cheap) launch vessel, and the Kiev is the UCM's Heavy Destroyer, its UF-9000 Twin Mass Driver the bane of even Battleships!
+The Havana's Light Torpedoes provide surprising punch, the Vancouver gives a handy (and cheap) launch vessel, and the Kyiv is the UCM's Heavy Destroyer, its UF-9000 Twin Mass Driver the bane of even Battleships!

 Contains 2-3 resin miniatures (depending on build) and 3 plastic Dropfleet Commander bases and flight stands.